valerjanka/emaxx/README.md

   * Multiply for long: a * b % mod  O(log b)
 2. Fibonacci (Fibonacci class)
   * Calculates fibonacci numbers by using generic approach for fast binary calculation and matrix
+3. Binary Search
+  * Search for specific element in an array or list
+  * Search by condition in an array or list

 ### Graphs
 1. BFS